How Much Of My Car Accident Injury Settlement Is For Mental Damages?

 If you're seeking a settlement for your car accident injuries, be sure to talk to your lawyer about all of the damages you've suffered - both physical and mental

-After a traumatic car accident, it is important to discuss with your lawyer not only the physical damages you’ve suffered but also the mental ones.
-The severity of one’s mental distress depends in part on their circumstances, so tell your lawyer everything that can help convey the full scope of your suffering.
+After a traumatic car accident, it is important to discuss with your lawyer not only the physical damages you've suffered but also the emotional distress damages.
+The severity of one's mental anguish depends in part on their circumstances, so tell your lawyer everything that can help convey the full scope of your suffering.

 Opening up about your mental damages